 DeAngelo nets OT winner as Rangers rally past Wild

 Brady Skjei scored in the first period and Chris Kreider forced overtime by scoring on the power play with 2:50 left for the Rangers, who have won two straight and three of four.
-On Saturday, New York overcame a four-goal, second-period deficit to beat the Montreal Canadiens 6-5.
-Goaltender Henrik Lundqvist made 26 saves Monday while earning his 455th career win, breaking a tie with Curtis Joseph for fifth-most all-time.
+On Saturday, New York overcame a four-goal, second-period deficit to storm back and beat the Montreal Canadiens, 6-5.
+Goalie Henrik Lundqvist made 26 saves Monday while earning his 455th career win, breaking a tie with Curtis Joseph for the fifth-most all-time.

 Zach Parise scored the game-tying goal in the second and Ryan Donato produced the go-ahead tally in the third for the Wild, which has lost two straight and three of five.
-All three losses have come in overtime, and the Wild maintain a six-game point streak (3-0-3).
-Stalock recorded 28 saves.
+All three losses have come in overtime, and the Wild still maintain a six-game point streak (3-0-3).
+Stalock recorded 28 saves in defeat.

-The Rangers took the lead late in the first period when Skjei's slap shot sizzled past Stalock, who was screened by four players -- teammates Jonas Brodin and Matt Dumba as well as New York's Ryan Strome and Kreider, the latter of whom was knocked over by Dumba just before the puck sailed into the net with 5:10 left.
+The Rangers took the lead late in the first period when Skjei's slap shot sizzled past Stalock, who was screened by four players -- teammates Jonas Brodin and Matt Dumba as well as New York's Ryan Strome and Kreider, the latter of whom was knocked over by Dumba just before the puck sailed in with 5:10 left.
 The Wild tied the score late in the second.
-Kevin Fiala took the puck on the left side of the ice, skated across the rink and maneuvered around Pavel Buchnevich before passing across the crease to Parise, who tucked his shot into the corner of the net with 2:49 left as Lundqvist tried lunging back.
+Kevin Fiala took the puck on the left side of the ice, skated across the rink and maneuvered around Pavel Buchnevich before passing across the crease to Parise, who tucked his shot into the corner of the net as Lundqvist tried lunging back with 2:49 left.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)